feedhenry-templates/barcode-reader-service/README.md

 This service looks up a barcode by UPC id.
 It connects with a SOAP service, takes a mixed SOAP and CSV response, and returns JSON back to the client, more effectively mobilising the service.

+# Requirements

+Service would work only with node 4 and above.
+See package.json for more details.

 # Group Barcode API

 # Recent Searches [/barcode/recent]